|101C MacLean Hall||319-353-2328|

 theoretical computer science: distributed algorithms, graph theory

-big-data analysis: spatial data, social network data.
+big-data analysis: spatial data, social network data, epidemiology data.

 My research focus is mainly on theoretical computer science.
 Specifically, I am more interested in problems in distributed computing and graph theory.
 Recently, I started working on theoretical aspects of social networks too.
 I am currently working with my PhD advisor Prof. Sriram Pemmaraju.
 I am also a part of weekly Algorithms Reading Group(ARG) where we discuss recent research papers on distributed computing, computational geometry, and self-stabilization.

 In Summer 2014, I started working on disease spread simulations and modelling which compliments my theory research.
 We are trying to make use of our theory techniques developed for Congested Clique model to distributed disease spread simulations.
 Please visit Chikitsa web-page for further details.